jacgoudsmit/L-Star/Software/KimStar/readme.txt

 The first experiment is the Apple-1 emulator in the Apple1 directory.
 The address decoder stays disabled, and the Propeller emulates the Apple-1 ROM (really the Replica-1 ROM with BASIC and Ken Wessen's Krusader), simply to demonstrate that the 6502 works.

+The second experiment (which I called "Kimple1") is almost equal to the first one, but now a small bit of PASM code enables the internal address decoder to make the RAM, ROM and RIOT visible.
+This makes it possible to use Woz mon from the Apple 1 (or Krusader) or even Apple Basic to program Kim programs.
+Note: I was having trouble with Krusader; quite possibly it needs more patches to run with 5K RAM instead of 32K.
+I'll look at this later.

+The third experiment (which I called "MicroPle1") changes the code that enables the internal address decoder so that it only does this for the RAM and RIOT ($0000-$17FF).
+The Propeller provides the ROM image at $1800-$1FFF.
+I needed this because apparently my EPROM is b0rked: it has a number of corrupted bytes in it.
+This way, I could map the original KIM-1 ROMs into memory and just type 1C22R in Woz Mon to start the Kim monitor.
+Awesome!

 The Propeller is not officially 5Volt-tolerant and the MicroKim uses 5V, so this isn't officially supported.